MicrochipTech/ml-samd21-iot-sensiml-gestures-demo/README.md

 ## Continuous Gestures Dataset

-The dataset used for this project can be downloaded from the [releases page](../../releases) - it includes a collection of 10 second long samples in CSV format (ax,ay,az,gx,gy,gz format) split into training and test folds.
+The gestures dataset was collected by Microchip employees and consists of two test subjects performing the continuous gestures as described in the section above with a [SAMD21 BMI160 evaluation board](https://www.microchip.com/developmenttools/ProductDetails/EV45Y33A).
+The dataset can be downloaded from the [releases page](../../releases) - it includes a collection of 10 second long samples in CSV format (ax,ay,az,gx,gy,gz format) split into training and test folds.
+CSV files are named according to the following template:

+``<class>-<participant-id>-<extra-metadata>-<collection-date-yymmdd>-<sample-number>.csv``

 A [DCLI](https://sensiml.com/documentation/data-capture-lab/importing-external-sensor-data.html#dcli-format-and-pre-labeled-data) descriptor file is also included for each fold for easy import into SensiML's [Data Capture Lab](https://sensiml.com/documentation/data-capture-lab/index.html).

-The gestures dataset was collected by Microchip employees and consists of two test subjects performing the continuous gestures as described in the section above with a [SAMD21 BMI160 evaluation board](https://www.microchip.com/developmenttools/ProductDetails/EV45Y33A).

 In addition to the target gestures, some additional gestures - *triangle*, *forward wheel*, the letter *V*, and others - were collected to make up the *unknown* gestures class, which is used to help improve and validate the models discriminatory ability.